The Godfather (wrestler): Late career (2002–2020, 2024)

 The Godfather at the Hulkamania: Let The Battle Begin tour in November 2009.

 In late 2009, Wright returned to wrestling to take part in Hulk Hogan's "Hulkamania: Let The Battle Begin" tour of Australia.
 On November 21, Wright, using the new ring name "The Pimp Fatha", teamed with Nick Dinsmore to defeat Rock of Love (Billy Blade and Kadin Anthony) in a tag team match.
 On November 24, Big Daddy Row Row defeated Pimp Fatha and Sean Morley in a three-way match.
 Two days later, Pimp Fatha defeated Heidenreich.
 After the match, he hosted a bikini contest which was won by Lacey von Erich.
 Two days later, Pimp Fatha wrestled his last match on the tour and was defeated by Sean Morley.

 In January 2012, Wright won a battle royal at Pro Wrestling Superstars in Los Angeles.

 Wright made a rare in-ring segment along with his longtime friend Val Venis and Dexter Verity in Future Stars of Wrestling, where he promised to bring his hoes if Venis and Verity would have succeeded defending their tag team titles.
 In September 2013, Wright resumed wrestling on the independent circuit.

 In spring of 2014 Wright made two appearances for Preston City Wrestling in England, as Papa Shango working against local star Bubblegum on both nights.
 In October 2014 at Elite Canadian Championship Wrestling (ECCW) Halloween Hell, Wright teamed with his old partner, Val Venis to face the team of then-ECCW Tag Team Champions Jordie Taylor and Daniel Adonis and the team of Ladies Choice and Eric Locker in a three-way elimination tag team match, but unsuccessful.
 Wright would step down from wrestling in March 2020 when COVID-19 hit.

 On April 26, 2024, Wright returned as Papa Shango when he defeated This Guy in Burwood East, New South Wales, Australia for Battle Championship Wrestling.

 Professional wrestling style and persona

 According to Wright, the Papa Shango character uses paint because Vince McMahon said his face did not match his body.
 During his last WWE appearances as The Godfather, where he would usually be accompanied by a group of girls referred to as the "Ho Train", Wright appeared sans girls.
 According to him, it was done because times had changed and the character was phased out.

 Personal life

 Wright attended the University of Nevada, Reno where he was an offensive tackle on the football team.
 After leaving professional wrestling, Wright moved to Las Vegas where he managed the Cheetah's strip club.
 He married his girlfriend Denise in September 2000, they have four children together.
-His marriage to Denise is his third marriage after two previous marriages.
+His marriage to Denise is his third marriage.